bowens8/Recipeo/README.md

 (deli meat sliced to order, produce sold by weight, etc.) — those price per unit as before, with no rounding.

+## Multiple people, one shared library

+Anyone can create their own account (Sign in screen → Create account) — this is meant for a household, roommates, or a family to share.

+- **Shared with everyone who has an account:** Ingredients and Recipes.
+Anyone adds or edits an ingredient or recipe, everyone sees it.
+One communal library instead of each person rebuilding their own.
+- **Private to each account:** Pantry, Week Plan (and which stores you shop from).
+What you have on hand and what you're planning to eat is yours — nobody else's account affects it, and you don't see anyone else's.

+If you already had recipes/ingredients saved from before this existed, they migrate into the shared library automatically the first time you sign in after updating — no action needed, and nothing is deleted in the process (see `## 3.
+Lock down Firestore` above for the security rules that make the sharing possible).

 ## How the data model works

-- **Ingredients** are the master list: emoji, name, a unit (g, ml, each, etc.), and calories *per one unit*.
-Everything else (recipes, pantry, shopping list) references this list, so define an ingredient once and reuse it everywhere.
+- **Ingredients** are the master list: emoji, name, a unit (g, ml, each, etc.), and calories *per one unit* — shared across every account.
+Everything else (recipes, pantry, shopping list) references this list, so define an ingredient once and reuse it everywhere, for everyone.
-- **Recipes** store a base serving size and a list of `{ingredient, quantity}` pairs plus numbered steps.
+- **Recipes** store a base serving size and a list of `{ingredient, quantity}` pairs plus numbered steps — also shared.
 Calories per serving are computed automatically from the ingredients.
-- **Pantry** is just "how much of each ingredient you currently have" — it's subtracted from the shopping list, not tied to any specific week.
+- **Pantry** is just "how much of each ingredient you currently have" — private per account, subtracted from that account's shopping list, not tied to any specific week.
-- **Week Plan**: each day gets meals you add as either "Cook something" (pick a recipe, how many servings to batch-cook, how many you're eating that day — the rest becomes available as leftovers) or "Eat leftovers" (pick from any earlier cooked batch that still has servings remaining).
+- **Week Plan**: private per account.
+Each day gets meals you add as either "Cook something" (pick a recipe, how many servings to batch-cook, how many you're eating that day — the rest becomes available as leftovers), "Eat leftovers" (pick from any earlier cooked batch that still has servings remaining), or "Quick item" (a bare ingredient like coffee or cereal, no recipe needed).
-- **Shopping List** looks at every "Cook" meal scheduled in the visible week, scales each recipe's ingredients to the batch size, combines duplicate ingredients across recipes, and subtracts whatever's already in your pantry.
+- **Shopping List** looks at every "Cook" meal and Quick item scheduled in that account's visible week, scales each recipe's ingredients to the batch size, combines duplicate ingredients across recipes, and subtracts whatever's already in that account's pantry.

 ## Notes / limitations

-- Quantities are simple numbers in one unit per ingredient — there's no automatic unit conversion (e.g. cups → grams), so keep a given ingredient's recipes consistent.
+- Quantities are simple numbers in one unit per ingredient (with the custom-unit system bridging different units where you set it up) — see the Custom units and Mixed units sections above.
-- Everything is scoped to one signed-in account; there's no multi-user sharing/collaboration.
+- Anyone with an account can edit or delete any shared ingredient or recipe — there's no per-item ownership or edit history, so it works best for a small trusted group (a household) rather than a large public group.